jaypkay90/friends_webapp/README.md

 random.shuffle(cards)
 ```

-On top of the page, one can see a horizontal row with a "timer", a "score" and a "moves" column.
-The timer starts at "00:00" and updates every second, until the user fiends two matching cards.
+The HTML template for each available game build up on a template called "layout_game.html", because all games share certain styling elements and features to ensure consistency in terms of style and usability.
+On top of each game page, one can see a horizontal row with a "timer", a "score" and a "moves" column.

+When the user reaches out to the memory route via GET, the timer immediately starts at "00:00" and updates every second, until the user fiends two matching cards.
 Once he does, the timer starts again.
 Depending on how long it took the user to find two matching cards, his score is either "better" or "worse".
 The score is calculated as follows: For every match the user gets 50 "base points".
 If he needs less than a minute to make a match, the remaining seconds left to one minute are added to his score.
 The "moves" column also affects the user's score.
 It simply tracks how many cards the user turned over.
 It starts at 0 and is reset back to 0 whenever the user makes a match.
 Obviously the "moves" variable is also a good indicator of how good of a memory player the user is.
-A player who needs ten moves on average to make a match is "better" than a player who needs only two moves on average two make a match.
+A player who needs ten moves on average to make a match is "worse" than a player who needs only two moves on average two make a match.
 Two moves is the best possible outcome.
 If the user needed only two moves to make a match, he just turned over two cards and those two cards matched.
 With this in mind, I decided to subtract the difference between the number of moves a player needed to make a match and 2 from his base score.

 Let's look at an example to see how the points are calculated:
 Let's say the user needed 30 seconds and 12 moves to make a match.